Where Hunter Biden’s charges stand

 Weiss brought his first indictment against Biden in September, filing three gun charges.
 The case alleges that Hunter Biden lied on a firearm purchasing form, claiming that he was not using drugs when at the time he was.

-Because he lied on the firm, Biden illegally possessed the firearm, prosecutors argue.
+Because he lied on the form, Biden illegally possessed the firearm, prosecutors argue.

 “It is a unique and unjustified charge.
 Hunter owned an unloaded gun for 11 days,” attorney Abbe Lowell said in a CNN interview in September.
 “There has never been a charge like this that has been brought in the United States.”